Neurologic-like symptoms and conditions of Cervical Spine Instability

 In our opinion, cervical instability, especially ligamentous upper cervical instability, is the missing structural cause and/or co-morbidity for many chronic disabling symptoms and diagnoses.

 The degenerative, acute, and hereditary factors in ligament injury.

 If you are reading this article it is very likely that you or a loved one is suffering from neurologic and neurologic-type symptoms related to a neck injury.
 You may be reading this article because your medical history is long, complicated, and filled with hopeful treatments, disappointing results, and a doctor not knowing how to further proceed in your case.

 - You suffered from an acute injury such as whiplash or other neck injuries that damaged the cervical spine ligaments.

 - You have had continued neck problems over the years.
 It may have started with many hours in front of some type of screen or monitor and bad posture at the desk.
 It may have started with a job that you have that is physically challenging.

 - You may be here because it was discovered that you suffer from hEDS or hypermobile Ehlers-Danlos syndrome.
 You not only have neck issues but it was discovered that your ligament laxity issues extended into most of your joints.

-Regardless of why you are here you are seeking the answers to get you to “there.”
-There is the understanding of what is happening in your cervical spine and the understanding of the most realistic outcome expectations for any treatment.
+Regardless of why you are here, you are seeking the answers to get you to “there.”
+There is an understanding of what is happening in your cervical spine and the understanding of the most realistic outcome expectations for any treatment.